ialbluwi/psut-algorithms/optional-material/complexity.md

-Below are two videos you might want to watch as you are having lunch or on a Friday night (instead of scrolling down pointlessly on Facebook or TikTok)
+Below are two videos you might want to watch as you are having lunch or on a Friday night (instead of scrolling down pointlessly on Instagram or ~~TikTok~~)

 ## Donald Knuth